-The entire stretch of caves has been carved into the outer side of a semi-circular hillock spanning around 2 km in the North-South orientation.
-The Hindu Brahmanical group of monuments are situated in the centre of the arc, with Buddhist monasteries to the right (South), while the Jain temples are concentrated on the left side (North).
+The series of caves have been carefully carved into the outer side of a semi-circular hillock, which extends about 2 km in the North-South direction.
+The Hindu Brahmanical monuments are located at the center of the arc, with Buddhist monasteries to the right (South) and the Jain temples concentrated on the left side (North).

-Ellora is a conglomeration of different faiths situated in one place, which signifies the importance of religious tolerance existed in those days.
-Caves 1 to 12 are Buddhist monasteries, 13 to 29 are Hindu monuments and 30 to 34 are Jain Temples.
+Ellora represents a collection of diverse faiths coexisting in one place, highlighting the significance of religious tolerance during that era.
+Caves 1 to 12 are Buddhist monasteries, 13 to 29 are Hindu monuments, and 30 to 34 are Jain Temples.

-Out of the 34 numbered caves in Ellora, Cave No. 16 features the ‘Kailasa temple’, one of the most magnificent monolithic excavations in India.
-It is hard to believe that this enigmatic temple complex has been carved out of a single piece of rock, sometime between 757-783 AD.
-Conflicting statements also suggest that the temple could have been built much earlier.
+Within the 34 caves of Ellora, Cave No. 16 showcases the ‘Kailasa temple,’ one of India’s most remarkable monolithic excavations.
+It’s astonishing to imagine that this mystical temple complex was carved out of a single rock between 757-783 AD.
+However, conflicting accounts also propose that the temple might have been constructed much earlier.

 A CLOSER LOOK AT THE MAGNIFICENT CARVINGS ON THE SIDE WALLS OF THE CORRIDOR.
 CLICK ON AN IMAGE TO WATCH IT IN FULL RESOLUTION.